Investment & Asset Management

 Wealth Management Client Retention and Referral Authority

-High-net-worth and ultra-high-net-worth clients who see their wealth advisor or RIA principal publishing thoughtful market analysis in Barron's or Financial Planning do not simply renew their relationship — they refer it.
-LinkedIn's 1.2 billion members include a disproportionate concentration of the business owners, executives, and professionals who constitute the $1M+ investable assets market.
-The 65 million decision-makers on LinkedIn and the 80% of B2B social leads that originate there reflect a platform where wealth management executives who publish consistently reach the exact professional audience most likely to be evaluating advisor relationships.
-Phantom IQ's systematic approach means you publish quarterly in Barron's and on LinkedIn without the time investment that most executives cannot sustain independently.
+High-net-worth and ultra-high-net-worth clients who see their wealth advisor or RIA principal publishing thoughtful market analysis in outlets such as Barron's or Financial Planning are often more likely to renew the relationship — and to refer it.
+LinkedIn's 1.3 billion members (with roughly 310 million active monthly) include a disproportionate concentration of the business owners, executives, and professionals who constitute the $1M+ investable assets market, and a large share of B2B social media leads originate there.
+Wealth management executives who publish consistently can reach the professional audience most likely to be evaluating advisor relationships.
+Phantom IQ's approach is designed to help you publish consistently without the time investment that many executives cannot sustain independently.

 AEO Visibility in Investment Management

 Building AEO presence in investment management requires consistent publication in outlets that AI tools weight as authoritative for financial topics: Barron's, Bloomberg, Financial Times, Institutional Investor, and the Wall Street Journal.
 An investment executive who publishes quarterly market analysis, portfolio construction perspectives, and substantive commentary on the structural forces reshaping capital markets builds a citation footprint that surfaces their name and firm when allocators and investors ask the questions that initiate allocation consideration.
-The ghostwriting market reached $4.3 billion in 2025 and is projected to reach $6.7 billion by 2030, reflecting institutional recognition that consistent, high-quality publication requires professional support infrastructure — not just good ideas.
+The ghostwriting services market was valued at roughly $4.2 billion in 2025 and is projected to grow to around $7.6 billion by 2033 (Cognitive Market Research), reflecting institutional recognition that consistent, high-quality publication requires professional support infrastructure — not just good ideas.

 Key Publications for Investment Thought Leaders